Docs

 2. Automated document parsing systems

-3. Data extraction workflows for business intelligence
+3. Data extraction flow for business intelligence

 4. Content aggregation systems from various file sources